 6.1.3.
 Before the test begins, the tyre pressures shall be as prescribed by the manufacturer for the mass specified in paragraph 6.1.2. when the vehicle is stationary.

 6.1.4.
 In the case of any systems that use electrical energy for part or all of the energy supply, all performance tests shall be carried out under conditions of actual or simulated electrical load of all essential systems or systems components which share the same energy supply.
-Essential systems shall comprise at least lighting systems, windscreen wipers, engine management and braking systems.
+Essential systems shall comprise at least the following, where fitted: lighting systems, windscreen wipers, powertrain management systems, braking systems and automated driving systems.

 The ADS and any related systems should be added to this list.